'Hacktivist' gets prison in NY cyberattacks caseNovember 15, 2013 @ 10:47 am

-NEW YORK (AP) - A self-described anarchist and "hacktivist" from Chicago pleaded guilty Tuesday to charges he illegally accessed computer systems of law enforcement agencies and government contractors.
+NEW YORK (AP) - An unrepentant self-described "hacktivist" was sentenced Friday to 10 years in prison for illegally accessing computer systems of law enforcement agencies and government contractors.

-A criminal complaint had accused Hammond of pilfering information of more than 850,000 people via his attack on Austin, Texas-based Strategic Forecasting Inc., a publisher of geopolitical information also known as Stratfor.
+Hammond pilfered information of more than 850,000 people via his attack on Austin, Texas-based Strategic Forecasting Inc., a publisher of geopolitical information also known as Stratfor.
 He also was accused of using the credit card numbers of Stratfor clients to make charges of at least $700,000.
-He allegedly bragged he even snared the personal data of a former U.S. vice president and one-time CIA director.

 In a 2005 feature article about Hammond's hacking skills, he told the Chicago Reader he could program video games before he was 10.
-He told the newspaper he was a "hacktivist" who sought to promote causes but never for profit.
+He told the newspaper he hacked to promote causes but never for profit.

 A website for supporters, freehammond.com, has described Hammond as "one of the few true electronic Robin Hoods."

-Secret-spilling group WikiLeaks published much of the material Hammond is accused of having stolen.
-Wikileaks chief Julian Assange responded to the guilty plea Tuesday with a statement saying, "The Obama administration's treatment of Jeremy Hammond is a disgrace."
+The secret-spilling group WikiLeaks published much of the material Hammond is accused of having stolen.
+Wikileaks chief Julian Assange had responded to the May guilty plea with a statement saying, "The Obama administration's treatment of Jeremy Hammond is a disgrace."

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)

 Snow, Snow, Snow

 Forecasters say one to two inches of snow is expected for the Puget Sound area